PhateValleyman/MagiskSSH/README.md

 This is my WIP for a fully functional system-daemon-like SSH server for Android devices.

 Its core is a version of OpenSSH modified to be usable on Android.
 It also includes rsync (which actually was my main motivation for this project).
-It will be available for devices using the architectures arm, arm64, x86, x86_64, mips or mips64.
+It will be available for devices using the architectures arm, arm64, x86, x86_64.

 This repository is a collection of build scripts for simply building an installable Magisk module.
 It can not be installed itself.
 Once I have a working installable package, I will link it here.

-It should run on all devices with Android API version 23 or higher (Android 6.0 Marshmallow and higher) that have [Magisk](https://github.com/topjohnwu/Magisk) installed.
-It includes binaries for arm, arm64, x86, x86_64, mips and mips64.
-However I only tested it on my arm64 Xiaomi Redmi Note 4.
+It should run on all devices with Android API version 24 or higher (Android 7.0 Nougat and higher) that have [Magisk](https://github.com/topjohnwu/Magisk) installed.
+It includes binaries for arm, arm64, x86, x86_64.
+However I only tested it on my arm64 Samsung Galaxy S10+ running LineageOS 19.1.

 ## Download and Install